stxmjh/pdbIIfasta/README.md

 Disclaimer
 ===========
-Please note pdbIIfasta has currently only been tested on Linux operating systems (Ubuntu/OpenSUSE) so there's no guarantee it will work for you if you're using a Mac or Window OS.
+Please note pdbIIfasta has currently only been tested on some Linux operating systems (Ubuntu/OpenSUSE) so there's no guarantee it will work for you if you're using a Mac or Window OS.
 But fingers crossed, we hope it does.
 Give it a test and if doesn't work then just drop us an email and let us know why.
 You're free to use the code however you wish.
 We appreciate nice people who recognise others for their work but if you dont then that's fine too!
-There are other pdb to fasta conversion tools out there too. pdbIIfasta was written by JB Carter and MJ Hardcastle (University of Nottingham, Biomembrane NMR, Spring 2016) WARNING!!!
+There are other pdb to fasta conversion tools out there too. pdbIIfasta was written by Jedd-Bellamy Carter and Matt Hardcastle (University of Nottingham, 2016) WARNING!!!
 ==========
 !!!Currently pdbIIfasta doesn't work with structures 'fetched' and saved through pymol!!!
 Give us time...we're working on it.